Skip to content

 • measurements (Observation)

-As a convenience, the g3t utilities meta create command will create a minimal metadata for each file in the project.
+As a convenience, the g3t meta init command will create a minimal metadata for each file in the project.

 • This command will create a skeleton metadata file for each file added to the project using the _id parameters specified on the g3t add command.